 Welcome to my comparison review between Levoit Vital 100 vs Core 300.
 These are two great and similarly priced air purifiers from a well-established brand Levoi.
 Sometimes it can be hard to pick the correct air purifier, with so many different options currently on the market.
 This post will (hopefully) give you all the information you need in order to decide which one of these would be a better fit for you.

-As usual, I will start this review with a side-by-side comparison of product specifications, where I will list all the technical details of both devices.
-The main portion of this review will be dedicated to analyzing and comparing the features and product specifications.
+As usual, I am going to start this review with a side by side comparison of product specifications, where I will list all technical details of both devices.
+The main portion of this review will be dedicated to the analysis and comparison of the features and product specifications.
 Let’s dive straight into this comparison!

 Levoit Vital 100 vs Core 300 – product specifications